triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 The client reads prompts from [prompts.txt](prompts.txt) file, sends them to Triton server for inference and stores the results into a file named `results.txt` by default.

 The output of the client should look like below:

 ```
 Loading inputs from `prompts.txt`...
 Storing results into `results.txt`...
 PASS: vLLM example
 ```

-You can inspect the contents of the `results.txt` for the response from the server. `--iterations` flag can be used with the client to increase the load on the server my looping through the list of provided prompts in [`prompts.txt`](prompts.txt).
+You can inspect the contents of the `results.txt` for the response from the server. `--iterations` flag can be used with the client to increase the load on the server by looping through the list of provided prompts in [`prompts.txt`](prompts.txt).

 When you run the client in verbose mode - with `--verbose` flag, the client will print more details about the request/response transactions.